 Many Mac users had to be scratching their heads after MetaCreations’ December 14, 1999, announcement that the company plans to sell off graphics applications that don’t fit with its new focus on 3-D-visualization technologies for Web-based retailers.
 At press time MetaCreations wouldn’t say which programs would be sold off, but given that at least 100 of the company’s 250 employees will receive pink slips, it’s clear that MetaCreations plans to shed a considerable chunk of its product line.
-MetaCreations’ products include such popular graphics packages as Painter, Bryce, Poser, Canoma, and Kai’s Power Tools (KPT) Adobe Photoshop plug-ins; the company recently shipped Carrara, a 3-D-modeling, -rendering, and -animation program that combines the features of Ray Dream Designer and Specular Infini-D.
+MetaCreations’ products include such popular graphics packages as Painter, Bryce, Poser, Canoma, and Kai’s Power Tools (KPT) Adobe Photoshop plug-ins; the company recently shipped Carrara, a 3-D-modeling, -rendering, and -animation program that combines the features of Ray Dream Designer and Specular Infini-D. A New Focus

 In a prepared statement, MetaCreations said that its board chose the new strategy after determining that its e-commerce initiatives had more growth potential than its graphics applications.
 Those initiatives are centered on MetaStream, a streaming 3-D-graphics format that the company developed in cooperation with Intel.
 A PC version of the MetaStream plug-in has been available since May 1998; the company finally shipped a Macintosh version last August.
 MetaCreations offers its MetaStream services through